 Do not send or include any information in any email generated through this web site if you consider the information confidential or privileged.
 By submitting information by email or other communication in response to this web site, you agree that the communication does not create a lawyer-client relationship between you and the law firm and its lawyers and that any information submitted is not confidential and is not privileged.
 You further acknowledge that, unless the law firm subsequently enters into a lawyer-client relationship with you, any information you provide will not be treated as confidential and any such information may be used adversely to you and for the benefit of current or future clients of the law firm.

 Isaac J. Blanco is an associate in the firm’s Labor and Employment Department.
 Isaac is a native El Pasoan.
-He received his B.A. in Government from the University of Texas at Austin where he was a recipient of the Undergraduate Research Grant and presented his research on the effect of anti-immigration legislation on Hispanic voter turnout as a Research Fellow.
+He received his B.A. in Government from the University of Texas at Austin, where he was awarded an Undergraduate Research Grant and presented his work on the effect of anti-immigration legislation on Hispanic voter turnout as a Research Fellow.
+Isaac then received his J.D. from Texas Tech University School of Law where he served as Vice Chair for the Board of Barristers, the Curriculum Representative for his class, a Pupil for the American Inn of Court, a Certified Mediator in the Alternative Dispute Resolution Clinical Program, and continued to mediate civil disputes through his last semester and while preparing for the Texas Bar Exam.

 EDUCATION